 How to compare natural sapphires by color, cut, clarity, treatment, and real-world beauty before you register interest.

-Sapphire is one of the best gemstones for buyers who want durability and color.
+Sapphire is one of the best gemstones for people who want durability and color.
 It is hard enough for many jewelry uses, visually versatile, and available in a wider color range than many people realize.

 The sapphire buying rule